-Sweden says 34-year mystery of Palme assassination is solved
+Sweden says 34 year mystery of Palme assassination is solved

 “Because the person is dead, I cannot bring charges against him and have decided to close the investigation,” Petersson said.

+Palme was prime minister from 1969-1976 and again from 1982-1986.
+Supporters hail him as the architect of modern Sweden, while conservatives denounced his anti-colonialist views and criticism of the United States.

-Wednesday’s naming of the killer as a lone gunman with no public political profile is unlikely to put to rest the conspiracy theories that have surrounded the assassination.
-For decades, Swedes have blamed a range of forces, from the CIA and Kurdish separatists to the South African security services.
+For decades, conspiracy theories around his killing have blamed a range of forces, from the CIA and Kurdish separatists to the South African security services.

-The prosecutor did not announce any major investigative breakthroughs that had helped solve the crime, and said the technical evidence was not new.

-Engstrom has long been a suspect, known to have been present at the scene of the crime.
-He was repeatedly questioned by police, but dismissed relatively quickly from investigation.

 Petersson said several witness accounts of the likely killer were in line with Engstrom’s appearance, while witnesses also contradicted Engstrom’s account of his movements at the scene.

-Members of Engstrom’s family have repeatedly dismissed accusations that he was the killer.
-Daily Expressen quoted his ex-wife as saying in an interview in February this year that he was too timid to have carried out the murder.

-The paper quoted childhood friend Olle Madebrink as saying Engstrom was “the most normal person in the world.
+Engstrom’s family have repeatedly dismissed accusations that he was the killer.
+Daily Expressen quoted his ex-wife as saying in an interview in February that he was too timid to have carried out the murder.
+A childhood friend, Olle Madebrink, told the paper Engstrom was “the most normal person in the world.
 I can’t believe anything else.”

 Reuters was unable to immediately reach members of Engstrom’s family.